DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "uses this for demographic reporting"
     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
+    accuracy: [
+      "We validate the postcode format",
-    accuracy: ["In the future we can use a postcode look-up database to fill in UK addresses"],
+      "In the future we can use a postcode look-up database to fill in UK addresses" ],
     notes: [
       "Do providers actually need an address (and might some candidates not want to be contacted this way)?", "A DBS check requires a five year address history, which we don’t currently ask for"